ZenithWest/Wikipedia-Clustering/README.md

 2. Make sure Visual Studio 2012 is installed.
 3. Navigate to the Tool folder and install graphviz-2.28.0.msi and WinGraphviz_v1.02.24.msi.
 4. Navigate to the HNCluster folder and click on the HNCluster project file.
+5. After the project loads in the solution folder right-click on HNClusterUI and "Set as StartUp Project"
-5. Press F5 or click run to run the program.
+6. Press F5 or click run to run the program.
-6. Inside the program, the hierarchical clustering appears in the right window.
+7. Inside the program, the hierarchical clustering appears in the right window.
 The token, stemmed token, tf-idf, tf, and df appear at the bottom.
 The original document test appears at the top and you may navigate through the various pages with the options at the top.

 Testing